Juls-BI/oceanlib-pbi/README.md

 no equivalent "external fit" step needed here -- it just has a validity range to keep in mind.

-## QC flag caveat
+## QC flag

+`fn_QCFlag.m` checks a single numeric measurement -- e.g. a
+temperature, salinity, elevation, or current speed reading -- against a valid range you supply, and returns a flag: `1` (pass) if the value falls within `ValidMin`/`ValidMax`, `4` (fail) if it's outside that range or blank/null.
+The valid range is up to you to set per variable (e.g. temperature might be 0-35°C, salinity 0-40 PSU) -- the function itself has no built-in sense of what's "normal" for any particular measurement.

-`fn_QCFlag.m` only does a range test (is the value within valid min/max) -- it does not do spike/neighbour-based detection, since that needs access to adjacent rows, not just a single cell.
-If you want spike detection too, it would need to run as a step over the whole column (e.g. comparing each row to the previous/next in a Power Query table transform) rather than as a simple per-value function like this one.
+**Caveat:** it only does this range check -- it does not detect spikes (a value that jumps abnormally compared to its neighbours), since that needs access to adjacent rows, not just a single cell.
+If you also want spike detection, that would need to run as a separate step over the whole column (e.g. comparing each row to the one before/after it in a Power Query table transform) rather than as a simple per-value function like this one.

 ## Unit conversions